The Pomodoro Technique

 Easily distracted

-If you feel like the day slips away in a blur of emails, blog posts, and social media, the Pomodoro Technique will help you stay focused.
+If you feel like the day slips away in a blur of emails, blog posts, and social media, the Pomodoro Technique will help you focus on one task at a time.